jade-russell/Module-12/README.md

 Assignment Details: Use MONGODB to edit and update a database Using Anaconda, activating MongoBD.

-Resources used: QuickDBD, Google AI and CHATGPT for format questions, Examples from class (UT Bootcamp), Stack Overflow and help from one-on-one tutoring.
+Resources used: QuickDBD, Google AI and CHATGPT for format questions, Examples from class (UT Bootcamp), Stack Overflow and help from one-on-one tutoring (Fred Logan with the MongoDB set up as well)